-There is great diversity in irons, and the player may be left in the first place in the hands of his professional adviser, and afterwards to his own taste, with the single hint from me that undue lightness should at all times be avoided.
-Of the two mashies which the complete golfer will carry out with him on to the links, one, for pitching the ball well up with very little run to follow, will have a deep face, will be of medium weight, and be very stiff in the shaft.
+There is great variety in irons, and the player may be left in the first place in the hands of his professional adviser, and afterwards to his own taste, with the single hint from me that undue lightness should at all times be avoided.
+Of the two mashies which the complete golfer may carry out with him on to the links, one, for pitching the ball well up with very little run to follow, should have a deep face, be of medium weight, and be very stiff in the shaft.
 I emphasise the deep face and the rigidity of the shaft.
-This mashie will also have plenty of loft upon it. other one, for use chiefly in running up to the hole, will have a straighter face, but will otherwise be much the However, not all golfers consider two mashies to be necessary, and I myself depend chiefly upon one.
+This mashie will also have plenty of loft upon it.
+The other one, for use chiefly in running up to the hole, will have a straighter face, but will otherwise be much the same.
+However, not all golfers consider two mashies to be necessary, and I myself depend chiefly upon one.
 Of the niblick it need only be said that it must be strong, heavy, and well lofted.

 I have stated that the golfer may carry two putters in his bag; but I mean that he should do so only when he has a definite and distinct purpose for each of them, and I certainly do not advise his going from one kind to the other for the same sort of putt.
 There is great danger in such a practice.
-If he is doing very poor putting with one club, he will naturally fly for help to the other one, and the probability is that he will do just as badly with that.
-Then he returns to the first one, and again finds that his putts do not come off, and by this time he is in a hopeless quandary.
+If he is doing very poor putting with one club, he will naturally fly for help to the other one, and it may happen that he will do just as badly with that.
+Then he returns to the first one, and again finds that his putts do not go down, and by this time he is in a hopeless quandary.
 If he has only one putter he will generally make some sort of a success of it if he can putt at all, and my private belief is that the putter itself has very little to do with the way in which a golfer putts.
 It is the man that counts and not the tool.
 I have tried all kinds of putters in my time, and have generally gone back to the plainest and simplest of all.
-I have occasionally used the aluminium putter.
-It has much to recommend it to those who like this style of implement, and Braid always does very well with it.
-The Travis or Schenectady putter, which was so popular for a short time after the Amateur Championship last year, owing to the American player having done such wonderful things with it, I do not succeed with.
-When I try to putt with it I cannot keep my eve away from its heel.
-But the fact is, as I have already indicated, that you can putt with anything if you hit the ball properly.
+You can putt with anything if you hit the ball properly.
 Everything depends on that-hitting the ball properly-and no putter that was ever made will help you to hole out if you do not strike the ball exactly as it ought to be struck, while if you do so strike it, any putter will hole out for you.
 The philosophy of putting is simple, but is rarely appreciated.
-The search for the magic putter that will always pop the ball into the hole and leave the player nothing to do will go on for ever.
+The search for the magic putter that will always send the ball into the hole and leave the player nothing to do will go on for ever.